raulgiovannymartinez/MAS-DSE2019-2021/README.md

+## Graduate Program
-# Masters of Advance Studies in Data Science and Engineering
+Masters of Advanced Studies in Data Science and Engineering

+## University
-## University of California at San Diego
+University of California at San Diego

 ## Description
 Repository for Class Projects and Homeworks.
 Masters Degree in Data Science at UCSD